 The auditing staff is responsible for reviewing monthly and quarterly reports, conducting audits, inspections and training of organizations throughout the license year.
 This is done in order to obtain reasonable assurance that all licensed organizations are in compliance with enabling legislation and administrative rules of the Office as related to record keeping, banking, financial reporting and internal accounting control requirements.
 One of the major goals of the Office is to ensure that all net proceeds of charitable games are accounted for and are devoted to educational, charitable, patriotic, religious or public spirited uses.

-For fiscal year ending June 2014, there were over 500 organizations conducting charitable activities.
-These organizations collected nearly $200 million in gross wagers and paid out nearly $144 million in prizes to players.
+For fiscal year ending June 2017, there were nearly 450 organizations conducting charitable activities.
+These organizations collected nearly $190 million in gross wagers and paid out over $134 million in prizes to players.
 These same organizations reflected charitable contributions in excess of $17 million for the fiscal year.